 Slipping on my favorite t-shirt, I thought I might miss the fragrance my dryer sheets provided — but I didn’t.
 My clothes just smelled … clean.
 If you like a little fragrance, Smart Sheep recommends adding a drop of essential oils like lavender or lemon to a dryer ball.

 These dryer balls have eradicated chemicals from my life painlessly.
 That’s the kind of eco-move I love.
-No sacrifice, no discomfort, and a huge financial savings — because at $17, these balls cost just a dollar more than a large box of my now former favorite dryer sheets.
+No sacrifice, no discomfort, and a huge financial savings — because at $10, these balls cost just a dollar more than a large box of my (now former) favorite dryer sheets.
 But where that box gets me through 244 loads, my wool dryer balls promise more than 1,000—that’s almost five years’ worth of laundry!
 And because they cut drying time by two-thirds, I’m saving a bundle on my energy bill.

 And they don’t add garbage to the planet—because if and when they lose their magic powers, my cat will make great use of them forever and ever.